 - Chemical and organic odors

 The pre-filter section is a less dense & thin section covering the active carbon filter.
-It’s job it so first capture larger items in the air like pet hair, dust, and so on.
+Its job is to first capture larger items in the air like pet hair, dust, and so on.
 The active carbon filter traps odors and other chemical substances in the air.

 Together, they work well.
 As I’ve mentioned in my other posts, I have a problem with dust and HEPA purifiers have really helped a lot.